-If the spiritual seeker is perennially obedient; he/she has complete inner renunciation and if faith in his/her Divine Guru is complete and if they never doubt their Guru even in their subconscious or dream state for a protracted period of time, the real seekers are finally blessed by God for their impeccable devotion and trust.
+If the spiritual seeker is perennially obedient, he or she has complete inner renunciation and if faith in his/her Divine Guru is complete and if they never doubt their Guru even in their subconscious or dream state for a protracted period of time, the real seekers are finally blessed by God for their impeccable devotion and trust.
 After this state, the Guru is commanded by the all pervading Shakti or God to open the last gateway of the seventh door of spiritual realm.
-The shishya or devotee gets sanctified and is blessed by the Divine Guru and the Lord of the Universe reveals Thyself in its full glory, beauty, knowledge and essence!!!!
-The aspirant finally realizes the perfect state of being when his consciousness unites completely first with the Divine Guru and then with the Universal Cosmos.
-He/she becomes one with the Supreme Force in a transcendental state.
+The shishya or devotee gets sanctified and is blessed by the Divine Guru and the Lord of the Universe reveals Thyself in its full glory, beauty, knowledge and essence.
+The aspirant finally realizes the perfect state of being when his consciousness unites completely first with the Divine Guru and then with the Universal Spirit.
+He or she becomes one with the Supreme Force in a transcendental state.

 Om!
 Poornamadah Purnamidam Poornat Poornamudachyate

 Poornasya Poornamaadaya Poornamevaavashishyate

 This is a Vedic prayer from Isha Upanishada which means-

 Take Perfect from Perfect

 Meaning-That Supreme Consciousness is perfect.
 The manifested Universe of matter of maya– of names and forms is perfect and complete.
 From perfection is born perfection.
 When fullness and perfection merges in That fullness, all that remains is mere perfection.